rsksmart/rif-relay/Readme.md

 ## Getting Started with the RIF Relay Sample dApp SDK

-We've created a sample dApp to showcase how users can submit relayed transactions to the RSK blockchain using the RIF Relay Sample dApp SDK.
+We've created a sample dApp to showcase how users can submit relayed transactions to the Rootstock blockchain using the RIF Relay Sample dApp SDK.
 For details, see [RIF Relaying Services SDK sample dApp](https://github.com/rsksmart/rif-relay-sample-dapp).

 ## Testing